apache/cassandra-dtest/README.md

 Writing Tests
 -------------

-- If you're using JMX via [the `tools.jmxutils` module](tools/jmxutils.py), make sure to call `remove_perf_disable_shared_mem` on the node or nodes you want to query with JMX _before starting the nodes_. `remove_perf_disable_shared_mem` disables a JVM option that's incompatible with JMX (see [this JMX ticket](https://github.com/rhuss/jolokia/issues/198)).
-It works by performing a string replacement in the node's Cassandra startup script, so changes will only propagate to the node at startup time.

 If you'd like to know what to expect during a code review, please see the included [CONTRIBUTING file](CONTRIBUTING.md).

 Debugging Tests